 Cat fleas are one of the most common and widespread flea species on the planet.
-To make matters worse, they’re quite difficult to get rid of.
+To make matters worse, controlling fleas is tricky and they’re quite difficult to completely get rid of.
 If your cat spends time outside, beware.
 Fleas prefer warmer weather and commonly lie in the yard, waiting for your kitty to pass by.
 They love the warm, moist environment a cat’s furry coat provides.
 Once your cat walks through the grass, they jump and latch right on.
 Not only can these bumps be bothersome, but the fleas often bite in groups as well.

-If you are wondering what do flea bites on cats look like, Canna-Pet has just the post for you.
+Are you concerned your cat has been bitten by fleas?
 Read on to learn about the signs and symptoms of flea bites on cats.

 Fleas are incredibly small.
 The ability to identify fleas on your feline is crucial.
 Although they may seem harmless, bites can also become pretty serious and are known to carry a number of harmful diseases that can spread to your pet.
+If the flea infestation is severe, it should be fairly easy to spot the pests on your feline’s body.
+However, it isn’t always this obvious.
+If you have yet to spot the actual pests, pay attention to your cat’s behavior.
+Scratching, chewing and constant licking of one particular area of the body could be signs of fleas.
 Sometimes, it’s actually flea saliva that can become the biggest problem.
 Fleas can cause allergic reactions in cats, which is known by veterinarians as Flea Allergy Dermatitis.

 Now let’s discuss the symptoms.
 These can range from headaches to feline fevers, or even cat vomiting and rashes.
 You may also notice some behavioral changes in your cat.
 Clear indicators of flea infestation include repeated scratching, itching and biting areas throughout the body.
 It’s not uncommon for cats to scratch or bite constantly in parts of their body where fleas have bitten them.